asreview/asreview/docs/source/progress.rst

   not seen during the screening process.
 - The column titled **asreview_ranking** contains an identifier to preserve the rank ordering as described below.
 - The column **Notes** contain any notes you made during screening.
+- The column **label_validation** is added in the exploration mode and contains the labels you assigned during the screening phase.
+The labels initially present in the data are stored in the colum **label_included**.

 For RIS files, the labels **ASReview_relevant**, **ASReview_irrelevant**, and **ASReview_not_seen** are stored with the `N1` (Notes) tag.
 In citation